jundalisay/sp/content/en/research/galileo/new/day-1i.md

 Salv.
 I should say that it was empty, vain, and trifling.
 But can you doubt that air has weight when you have the clear testimony of Aristotle affirming that all the elements have weight including air, and excepting only fire?
 As evidence of this he cites the fact that a leather bottle weighs more when inflated than when collapsed.

-Simp.
+{{< r a="Simplicio" >}}
-I am inclined to believe that the increase of weight observed in the inflated leather bottle or bladder arises, not from the gravity of the air, but from the many thick vapors mingled with it in these lower regions.
+I believe that the increase of weight observed in the inflated leather bottle or bladder arises, not from the gravity of the air, but from the many thick vapors mingled with it in these lower regions.
 To this I would attribute the increase of weight in the leather bottle.
+{{< /r >}}

 Salv.
 I would not have you say this, and much less attribute it to Aristotle; because, if speaking of the elements, he wished to persuade me by experiment that air has weight and were to say to me: “Take a leather bottle, fill it with heavy vapors and observe how its weight increases,” I would reply that the bottle would weigh still more if filled with bran; and would then add that this merely proves that bran and thick vapors are heavy, but in regard to air I should still remain in the same doubt as before.
 However, the experiment of Aristotle is good and the proposition is true.
 But I cannot say as much of a certain other consideration, taken at face value; this consideration was offered by a philosopher whose name slips me; but I know I have read his argument which is that air exhibits greater gravity than levity, because it carries heavy bodies downward more easily than it does light ones upward.